Birth Year

 Just be aware if you claim before FRA, your retirement benefits will be reduced, which could also affect potential survivor benefits.

-If you have lost your job this year, , you may be able to take advantage of the first year in retirement rule would allow you to collect Social Security benefits even if you have already earned more than the annual earnings limit of $18,960 and long as you have little or no earned income during the remainder of the year.
-But if you earn more than $1,580 in any single month--which is 1/12 of the annual earnings limit of $18,960-- you would not receive a Social Security benefit for that month.
+If you leave your job mid‐year, you may be able to take advantage of the first‐year‐in‐ retirement rule would allow you to collect Social Security benefits even if you have already earned more than the 2024 annual earnings limit of $22,320 and long as you have little or no earned income during the remainder of the year.
+But if you earn more than $1,860 in any single month‐‐which is 1/12 of the annual earnings limit of $22,320‐‐you would not receive a Social Security benefit for that month.

 And, if your financial situation improves in the future, you may be able to suspend your benefit at FRA or later and earn delayed retirement credits of 8% per year up to age 70.

-But if you are thinking about claiming benefits early just because you are worried about the overall economy, think again.
-In the current zero interest rate environment, Social Security’s delayed retirement credits of 8% per year is more valuable than ever.
+But if you are thinking about claiming benefits early just because you are worried about an uncertain future or you are concerned that the Social Security trust funds will run dry in the future if Congress doesn’t step in to authorize needed reforms, think again.
+Even though interest rates on savings and fixed‐income investments have increased over the past few years, Social Security’s delayed retirement credits of 8% per year is still hard to beat.
 If you can afford to wait, you will be rewarded for your patience, locking in a larger guaranteed monthly benefit for the rest of your life.

 About the author